The transition from incarceration and returning to community leaves feelings of helplessness and embarrassment.

 NSNS reentry program is uniquely positioned to address a person to leave old habits.

-NSNS accepts participants who have the willingness to learn and modify behaviors during incarceration as each prepare to transition to their families & the community
+Every day, NSNS leadership seeks out ways to bring awareness to the reentry population.
+No Struggle No Success, Inc. accepts participants who have the willingness to learn and modify behaviors during incarceration as they prepare to transition back to their families and the community.

 Our core services encompass multiple ways of mentorship and population health services: